Sharp-Pulsar/AvroSchemaGenerator/README.md

 # AvroSchemaGenerator
-Use to generate Avro Schema
+Use to generate Avro Schema with support for ##RECURSIVE SCHEMA

 ## Getting Started
 Install the NuGet package [AvroSchemaGenerator](https://www.nuget.org/packages/AvroSchemaGenerator/) and copy/paste the code below